kerkathy/evolving-agent-safety/README.md

 3) Runs evaluation on the dev split (baseline).
 Optimization is scaffolded but commented out.
 4) Logs parameters, metrics, detailed results, and a source snapshot to MLflow.

-Artifacts and logs:

-- MLflow: runs, metrics, and artifacts (including source code snapshot)
-- Results folders under `results/` may contain logs and comparisons
+To see the results, open a browser and open your mlflow client (usually at `http://127.0.0.1:5000`.)
+Model metrics, traces for each sample, and other detailed logs can be seen there.

 ## Troubleshooting